straslerj/finance_analyzer/README.md

 ### Investment and Saving Tracking

 I would like to add additional functionality to this program to track investments and savings in a more focused fashion.
-This might be a standalone project that I addd to this project.
+This might be a standalone project that I add to this project.